-Peppermint oil is known for its natural cooling sensation.
+Peppermint oil is known for its natural cooling sensation, which can help relieve muscle pain.
 The oil of peppermint, or mentha piperita, is often used in soap, shampoo, toothpaste and chewing gum to add a fresh, minty smell or flavor.
 Peppermint essential oil can also be used to treat many common health problems.
-For example, peppermint oil benefits include treating indigestion, muscle pain, congestion, headaches.
+This includes relieving pain in particular, as already mentioned above.
+Additionally, peppermint oil benefits include treating indigestion, congestion, and headaches.
 To learn more about the health benefits and uses of peppermint oil, read the list below.

 Health Benefits of Peppermint Oil

 1. Muscle Pain Relief

 Do you suffer from achy muscles or muscle cramps and spasms?
 You may want to give peppermint oil a try!